reconcilerio/runtime/README.md

 #### ForEach

 A [`ForEach`](https://pkg.go.dev/reconciler.io/runtime/reconcilers#ForEach) calls the reconciler for each item returned from Items.
+A cursor marks the item being reconciled.
 The current cursor can be retrieved with [`CursorStasher`](https://pkg.go.dev/reconciler.io/runtime/reconcilers#CursorStasher).

 Nested iteration is allowed so long as the types being iterated over contain unique names.
 Otherwise the stash keys will collide.
-For testing the nested reconciler outside the scope of the loop, use the stasher's Key method to lookup the StashKey, do not expect the StashKey to be stable between releases.
+For testing the nested reconciler outside the scope of the loop, use the CursorStasher's Key method to lookup the StashKey, do not expect the StashKey to be stable between releases.

 **Example:**

-A ForEach can be used interact with each volume mount on a pod.
+A ForEach can be used to interact with each volume mount on a pod.

 ```go
 func VolumeMountReconciler() *reconcilers.SubReconciler[*corev1.Pod] {